busykai/ws-rpc/README.md

    by its ID.
 Currently the tunnel ID is hard-coded in `client/main.js`, but instead it should be injected by the Server.

-2. The Client (`client/index.html`): the client establishes connection to the Proxy and publishes its API.
+2. The Client (`sample/client/index.html`): the client establishes connection to the Proxy and publishes its API.
 It then is capable of responding to calls to the API coming from the other client.
 It is also capable of calling the API of its peer via `peer` global object.
 The API is exposed as functions, the result of the call is returned via callback which should be supplied as the last argument.

+3. The Server: conceptually, it is the entity responsible for letting the clients know how to connect to the proxy.

-1. The Server (`server/server.js`): currently it simply serves the client pages, but ideally it should also be used to instrument the pages with the information which is needed to establish the WS connections (i.e. port number) and other info, such as channel id.
-In this prototype the WS server port is passed query sting to the page (see `main.js` in the root).
+   In this repository (`sample/server/server.js`), the server is not used as broker.
+Instead, it simply serves the client pages.
+The WS server port is passed query sting to the page (see `sample/sample.js` in the root).

 Below diagram illustrates the relationship between the components: